yzyf1312/iflypen-api-rs/README.md

 ## Project Description

 This SDK is implemented based on the reverse engineering of the iFlyrec client protocol and is used to access the IFlyPen API.
 Key features:
-- ✅ Submit local audio files for transcription (currently the only feature)
+- ✅ Submit local audio files for transcription
-- ⚠️ Task status and results must be viewed through the official client
+- ✅ Get task status and results through this SDK
+- 🚫 Multi-threaded upload support has not been implemented yet
+- 🚫 AI summary generation has not been implemented yet
-- 🚫 Result query interface has not been implemented yet (see the development roadmap for details)
+- 🚫 Real-time transcription/translation engine has not been implemented yet

 ### What is the IFlyPen API?